evmcnb/quartz/content/Full/Cervical Cancer.md

 - Women over 65 may request a smear if they have not had one since aged 50
 - Women with previous CIN may require additional tests (e.g. test of cure after treatment)
 - Certain groups of immunocompromised women may have additional screening (e.g. women on dialysis, cytotoxic drugs or undergoing an organ transplant)
-- Pregnant women due a routine smear should wait until 12 weeks post-partum
+- Pregnant women due a routine smear should wait until **12 weeks post-partum**
+- After a LLETZ, a follow up smear is scheduled for **6 months**

 ## Management